 How much does Crelate cost per month?

-Crelate’s Business plan costs $119 per user per month, billed annually with a 5-seat minimum.
-That sets the floor at $595/month or $7,140/year.
+At $119 per user per month, billed annually with a 5-seat minimum, Crelate’s Business plan sets the floor at $595/month or $7,140/year.
 Business Plus and Enterprise plans require custom quotes from Crelate’s sales team and don’t have published pricing.
 There’s no free tier, free trial, or month-to-month billing option available.

 Does Crelate offer a free trial?

 No. As of 2026, Crelate does not offer a free trial or free plan.
 All plans require an annual paid commitment starting at $119/user/month with a 5-seat minimum.
-Crelate does offer product demos, but you can’t test the platform with your own data before signing a contract.
-For agencies that want to test a recruiting platform risk-free, Pin offers a free tier with no credit card required and access to 850M+ candidate profiles.
+Product demos are available, but you can’t test the platform with your own data before signing a contract.
+Teams that want to test a recruiting platform risk-free can use Pin’s free tier, which requires no credit card and includes access to 850M+ candidate profiles.

 What’s the difference between Crelate Business and Business Plus?

-The primary difference is automation.
+Automation is the primary difference.
 Business Plus adds outreach sequencing (automated multi-step email and SMS campaigns), AI Co-Pilot with AI agents, business development workflows, and RingCentral integration.
-The Business plan includes core ATS and CRM features but lacks the automation tools most agencies consider essential for scaling outreach.
+Core ATS and CRM features come standard on the Business plan, but automation tools most agencies consider essential for scaling outreach require upgrading.
 Business Plus pricing requires a custom quote from Crelate’s sales team.

 Does Crelate have a price increase clause?

 Yes.
 Crelate’s contract terms include an automatic annual price increase at every renewal: the greater of 7% or the Consumer Price Index (CPI) change.
-This means a 10-person team paying $14,280 in year one will pay at least $15,280 in year two and $16,349 in year three - a 3-year total of approximately $45,909.
-This 7% floor is higher than most SaaS platforms, which typically cap annual increases at 3-5%.
+A 10-person team paying $14,280 in year one will pay at least $15,280 in year two and $16,349 in year three - a 3-year total of approximately $45,909.
+That 7% floor is higher than most SaaS platforms, which typically cap annual increases at 3-5%.

 How does Crelate compare to Bullhorn for staffing agencies?

-Crelate is generally less expensive than Bullhorn, which starts at roughly $99/user/month but carries $20,000+ annual minimums and charges $1,000-$50,000+ for implementation.
-Crelate targets mid-market agencies with 5-50 recruiters, while Bullhorn skews toward enterprise staffing firms with payroll and back-office needs.
-Both lack proprietary candidate databases - for AI-powered sourcing, agencies pair either platform with a dedicated tool like Pin, which accesses 850M+ profiles starting at $100/month.
+Generally, Crelate’s $119/user/month base sits lower than Bullhorn’s ~$99/user/month sticker price.
+Real cost differences emerge from Bullhorn’s $20,000+ annual minimums and $1,000-$50,000+ implementation fees - which push total ownership well above Crelate.
+Staffing firms with 5-50 recruiters are Crelate’s sweet spot; Bullhorn skews toward enterprise operations with payroll and back-office needs.
+Both platforms lack proprietary candidate databases - agencies pair either with a dedicated tool like Pin, which accesses 850M+ profiles starting at $100/month.

 Is Crelate an ATS?

 Yes.
 Crelate is both an applicant tracking system (ATS) and a recruiting CRM, built for staffing agencies.
-The ATS side handles the full applicant lifecycle - job requisitions, candidate pipeline stages, and client portals.
-The CRM side manages client relationships, business development, and placement tracking.
+On the ATS side, it handles the full applicant lifecycle - job requisitions, candidate pipeline stages, and client portals.
+CRM functionality covers client relationships, business development, and placement tracking.
 One important distinction: Crelate is not a candidate sourcing database.
 It tracks candidates you already know or have sourced elsewhere but doesn’t include a proprietary talent pool.
 Agencies that need AI-powered candidate discovery pair Crelate with a dedicated sourcing tool, or use a platform like Pin, which covers sourcing across 850M+ profiles alongside automated outreach and scheduling in a single workflow.

 Get enterprise sourcing features at startup pricing - try Pin free →